gonced8/rachael-scai/results/description.md

 - T5 for rewriting (using last 5 utterances: model rewritten and model answers)
 - BM25 retrieval (using only current model rewritten question)
 - Pegasus for generation (no_repeat_ngram_size=10, trained on the entire QReCC dataset with truth rewrite)

+8. question.json

+- T5 for rewriting (using all the last utterances: questions)
+- BM25 retrieval (using only current model rewritten question)
+- Pegasus for generation (no_repeat_ngram_size=10, trained much longer)

+9. answer.json

+- T5 for rewriting (using all the last utterances: questions and model answers)
+- BM25 retrieval (using only current model rewritten question)
+- Pegasus for generation (no_repeat_ngram_size=10, trained much longer)

+10. rewrite.json

+- T5 for rewriting (using all the last utterances: model rewritten)
+- BM25 retrieval (using only current model rewritten question)
+- Pegasus for generation (no_repeat_ngram_size=10, trained much longer)

+11. rewrite_and_answer.json

+- T5 for rewriting (using all the last utterances: model rewritten and model answers)
+- BM25 retrieval (using only current model rewritten question)
+- Pegasus for generation (no_repeat_ngram_size=10, trained much longer)